geogardenclub/geogardenclub.github.io/docs/user-guide/user-profile.md

 <img width="300" src="/img/user-guide/update-user-profile.png"/>

-You cannot change your userID or your Chapter.
-(If you want to be moved to a different Chapter, please email info@geogardenclub.com.)

 Fill out the form as follows:

 **Picture:** You can (optionally) define a profile picture by clicking on the Camera icon.
 You can select a picture from your photos collection.
 Upon submission of this form, you will be prompted to crop it to a square image.